Englacial/MDC/README.md

  - [vision](./vison.md) is another broad document that hints at the cleaner API we're hoping to arrive at

-For our regridding module specifically, check out the [regridder](./regridder) folder generally, and these docs in specific:
+For our regridding module, check out the [regridder](./regridder) folder generally, and these docs in specific:

  - [design_doc](./regridder/design_doc.md) is our working draft design document
  - [healpix.md](./regridder/healpix.md) is an overview of software maturity for